theo-dep/wasm-dom/README.md

 }
 ```

-ref callback is also invoked if it changes, in the following example wasm-dom will call refCallback after the DOM node is mounted and then anotherRefCallback after the update.
+ref callback is also invoked if it changes.
+In the following example, wasm-dom will call refCallback after the DOM node is mounted and then anotherRefCallback after the update.

 ```cpp
 VNode vnode1 =